This course is designed for adoption professionals and pre/post-adoptive families.

 1- Hour Online Audio Course (Certificate of completion will be immediately awarded upon successful completion of the course including passing a 10 question quiz with a grade of 80%)

 Food issues are common among adopted children, especially those who have a history of neglect or spent time in an orphanage.
 How can parents help their child learn to have a healthy relationship with food?
-Join our guest, Dr. Katja Rowell, the Feeding Doctor and author of the book Love Me, Feed Me, to talk about some of the common food issues adoptive parents face such as hoarding, gorging, pickiness, not eating, etc.
+In this course, Dr. Katja Rowell, the Feeding Doctor and author of the book Love Me, Feed Me, talks about some of the common food issues adoptive parents face such as hoarding, gorging, pickiness, not eating, etc.

 This course includes: